ashleve/lightning-hydra-template/README.md

         num_workers: 1
         pin_memory: False
     wandb:                                              <- this section is optional and can be removed
-        group: None
+        group: ""
         tags: ["v2", "uwu"]
-    resume_training:                                    <- this section is optional and can be removed
+    resume_training:                                    <- this section is optional and can be removed if you don't want to resume training
-        checkpoint_path: "path_to_checkpoint/last.ckpt"
+        checkpoint_path: "path_to_checkpoint/last.ckpt"     <- path to checkpoint
-        wandb_run_id: "7ab26xrj"
+        wandb_run_id: None                                  <- you can set id of Weights&Biases run that you want to resume but it's optional
 ```